puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-is the path assigned to the Location directive which defines the URL to access the server status.
-Defaults to '/server-status'.
+Path assigned to the Location directive which defines the URL to access the server status.

 Default value: '/server-status'